alwint3r/reverse-zig-espressif-bootstrap/README.md

 -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD=Xtensa
 ```

-Here's an excerpt from zig-espressif-bootstrap for the complete CMake options:
+Here is the complete command and variables for building LLVM using CMake.

 ```sh
 cmake "$ROOTDIR/llvm" \